BvDod/Vector-Quantized-ViT-VAE-Image-Reconstruction/readme.md

 ## Roadmap
 I plan to work on the following features in the coming time, listed by order:
 - Implement hierarchical latent representations to model image information at several scales simultaneously.
-- Replace convolution based encoder/decoders by vision transformers
+- Replace convolution based encoder/decoders by vision transformers <- working on this right now
 - allow model to directly reconstruct 3D data.